vxgmichel/aiostream/README.rst

     async def main():

-        # Create a counting stream with a 0.2 second interval
+        # Create a counting stream with a 0.2 seconds interval
         xs = stream.count(interval=0.2)

-        # Pipe operators using '|'
+        # Operators can be piped using '|'
         ys = xs | pipe.map(lambda x: x**2)

         # Streams can be sliced